bitcraze/crazyflie-firmware/README.md

  + drivers      | Hardware driver layer
  |  + src       | Drivers source code
  |  + interface | Drivers header files.
 Interface to the HAL layer
- + hal          | Hardware abstaction layer
+ + hal          | Hardware abstraction layer
  |  + src       | HAL source code
  |  + interface | HAL header files.
 Interface with the other parts of the program
  + modules      | Firmware operating code and headers
  |  + src       | Firmware tasks source code and main.c
  |  + interface | Operating headers.
-Configure the firmware environement
+Configure the firmware environment
  + utils        | Utils code.
 Implement utility block like the console.
  |  + src       | Utils source code
  |  + interface | Utils header files.
 Interface with the other parts of the program